SpellholdStudios/Hubelpot_the_Vegetable_Merchant_NPC/README.md

 - Added Dynamic Install Syntax (`After` and `Before` keywords) in *hubelpot.ini* metadata file to support AL|EN's "Project Infinity". transferred texts to tra files,
-- changed the way of installing sound files to LAF HANDLE_AUDIO command,
-- added different sizes of portraits for different versions of the game
 - Added optional component to install an <a href="https://www.deviantart.com/enkida/art/BG2-NPC-Hubelpot-283673389">alternative portrait from Enkida</a>.
 - removed the second (unused) kit from the TP2 file
 - fixed this bug: http://www.shsforums.net/topic/34068-problems-installing/#entry515226 - in checks "Kit(Hubelpot...BLAHBLAHBLAH" there were no quotes, now corrected to Kit("Hubelpot"...BLAHBLAHBLAH" (Later this code snippet was changed, see the explanations in the following posts)